yeasy/learning_pickleball/en/21_physics_biomechanics.md

 **Characteristics of the volley:**

 1. **Short reaction time**
-   - After the opponent strikes, the ball reaches the volley position in only 0.5-1 second
+   - After the opponent strikes, the ball often reaches the volley position in only 0.2-0.5 second (see [Chapter 9](09_volley.md))
    - This requires rapid reaction initiation and efficient footwork

 2. **More direct ball path**